Skip to main content

 Wuthering Waves Game Cover

-Wuthering Waves is a single player and multiplayer casual role playing game.
+Wuthering Waves is a single player and multiplayer open world hack and slash game with anime and post-apocalyptic themes.
 It was developed by KURO GAMES and was released on April 28, 2025.
-It received very positive reviews from players.
+It received positive reviews from players.

 Skip User Reviews